-If your baby was born with a congenital heart defect, you probably have a lot of feelings about the situation.
-It is normal to feel angry, guilty, sad, or depressed.
-Knowing that your baby has a heart problem is stressful.
+If your baby was born with a congenital heart defect, you’re probably experiencing a lot of feelings.
+It’s normal to feel angry, guilty, scared, sad, or depressed.
+Knowing your baby has a heart problem is stressful.
 When you first found out about your baby’s problem, you may have suffered shock.

-You may have many questions about how to care for your baby.
+You probably have many questions about how to care for your baby.
 In many ways, you will care for your baby the same as if he or she were born without a heart defect.
+Don’t be afraid to pick up and hold him or her.
+Your baby needs your love and attention.
+Play with your baby.
+Talk with your baby.
+These things are important for both of you.
 But there are a few things to pay special attention to, including your own health.

 Path to improved health

-Babies who have heart disease may get tired easily while they’re feeding.
-If feeding makes your baby tired, try giving smaller amounts of breast milk or formula at a time.
-Then feed the baby more often.
-Burp your baby often, too.
+Babies who have heart disease tend to get tired easily while they’re feeding.
+If feeding makes your baby tired, try giving smaller amounts of breast milk or formula at one time.
+But feed your baby more often.
+Burp him or her often, too.
 Babies who have trouble feeding tend to take in a lot of air.
 This can make them feel full before they’ve taken in enough milk or formula.

 Don’t wait until your baby cries to feed him or her.
-Crying can tire them out, and they won’t have enough energy left to eat well.
-Look for cues that they are hungry.
-These could include making sucking motions, sucking on a fist, or fidgeting around.
+Crying can tire your baby out.
+He or she won’t have enough energy left to eat well.
+Look for cues that he or she is hungry.
+These could include making sucking motions, sucking on a fist, or fidgeting.